t8ortot/sheets-discogs-tracker/README.md

 - Total: Populated with a formula that calculates the sum of the "Price", "Tax", and "Shipping" columns.
 This field updates in real-time and changes only when one of the three mentioned fields is updated
 - Discogs Lowest: Populates with the lowest listed price on Discogs.
 This is not to be mistaken with the last sold price, which is data that cannot be accessed using the API.
 - Discogs Lowest Color: The color of the cell is also updated to reflect the percentage of profit or loss when compared to the "Total" amount.
 The color gradient reaches its max/min color at +/- 10% respectively by default.
 The colors and percentages can be changed in the code to meet your needs.
-- Reload Difference: Populates with the change in Discogs Lowest amount 130 rule loads (A) stuff - overwrites
+- Reload Difference: Populates with the change in Discogs Lowest amount since the last time the script ran.
+-
+130 rule
+loads (A) stuff - overwrites